 All sorts of artists, architects, philosophers, politicians and the like would meet in the city’s coffee houses.
 Think Freud and Klimt, for example.
 And the list of coffee house intelligentsia included numerous authors, of course.

-The German word Kaffeehausliteratur literally means “coffee house literature”.
-It refers to writing completed in whole or part in a coffee house.
+The German word Kaffeehausliteratur actually refers to “coffee house literature”: writing completed in whole or part in a coffee house.

 Most consider Vienna the traditional home of Kaffeehausliteratur, which finds its modern global expression when authors sit in Starbucks using the Wi-Fi on their laptops.
 (Ironically, there’s a Starbucks on the other side of the square from Palais Herberstein.)